learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 Here we group our data set into two groups on the variable `smoker`, then figure out the average tip per group and call it a new variable called `mean_tip`.
 We also make a new variable called `count` using the special function `n()`.

-Lastly let's arrange our output here so that those who tip more are on top!
+Lastly, let's arrange our output here so that those who tip more are on top!
-This isn't the biggest problem in our little, chopped down data set here, but by this point you can imagine why this next command might be helpful.
+This isn't the biggest problem in our little, chopped down data set here, but by this point, you can imagine why this next command might be helpful.

 ```{r}
 tips %>%